vvo/in-viewport/README.md

 ### Failsafe check

-By default, failsafe check with `setInterval` is performed every 150ms.
+By default, inViewport does a failsafe to handle display manipulation that does not throw an event.
+It works with a `setInterval` performed every 150ms.

 Usecase: a hidden parent containing elements; when the parent becomes visible, we have no event that the children became visible.